Medical EmergenciesPage address: http://mnsu7700france.info.mnsu.edu/security/emergencies/medicalemergencies.html

 Exposure Control Plan

 Immediate treatment for an individual exposed to blood and/or body fluids is to thoroughly wash the exposed area with non-abrasive antibacterial soap and running water.
-In the event of an official exposure Contact with the Risk Management Director or Emergency Medical Technician Coordinator immediately for further instructions or extended care procedures.
+In the event of exposure, notify the Director of Environmental Health and Safety for further instructions or extended care procedures.

 Communicable Disease Protocol

-The MSU Student Health Services will determine MSU’s responsibility in management of the case, including treatment and/or additional contacts.
+Student Health Services will determine the University’s responsibility in management of the case, including treatment and/or additional contacts.
 Arrangements may be made to isolate students as needed to prevent spread of the disease.

-The staff of MSU Student Health Services is prepared to offer first aid at the Student Health Services Clinic.
-If the Student Health Services Clinic is the site of the emergency (tornado, fire, flood, etc.) or if there is a large number of injuries, the Bresnan Arena will be used by MSU Student Health Services.
-Blue Earth County Public Health and MSU Security will be contacted to provide additional medical personnel.
+The staff of Student Health Services is prepared to offer first aid at the Student Health Services Clinic.
+If the Student Health Services Clinic is the site of the emergency (tornado, fire, flood, etc.) or if there is a large number of injuries, Bresnan Arena (in Taylor Center) will be used.
+Blue Earth County Public Health and University Security will be contacted to provide additional medical personnel.